Are you looking for the perfect no-bean chili? This Texas chili recipe is the ideal option!

 It’ll have your mouth watering and give you those signature cowboy vibes.

-Enjoy it on its own or served over macaroni noodles.
+Enjoy it on its own with a few homemade ranch oyster crackers or served over fluffy.

 No matter how you eat it, I guarantee this Texas chili recipe will hit the spot.
 And it’s sure to impress even the most experienced cooks.